Did you get inspired to go a bit more furniture-free from my last post?

 Furniture Free = More Connection

 Heidi – Moving Both Indoors And Out

 I really loved Heidi’s entry because of how she’s bringing the outdoors in AND the indoors out.
 Her rock mat in the kitchen is like a little bit of nature for her feet when she does the dishes – such a great way to move more without adding time to your life.
-Her squatty potty is a great demo of an excellent tool for pelvic floor health (here’s why) – but it’s also a bit more like the movement you’d get if you were going to the bathroom outdoors.
+Her squatty potty is a great demo of an excellent tool for pelvic floor health (learn why and read more about pelvic floor health here) – but it’s also a bit more like the movement you’d get if you were going to the bathroom outdoors.
 And then she also takes her life outside – because as she says, nature is the ultimate in #furniturefree.
 Hulling berries in the yard gives you a lot more movement than the kitchen counter!